rh569/advent-of-code-2024/README.md

 Really liked today after being initially daunted at the prospect of maybe having to calculate arbitrary line/grid intersections.

 For part 2, I only really needed to change where I was checking for the antinodes being in range of the map, and to switch which tower I stated applying the antinode calculations from to account for the towers being nodes.
 (Now writing this, I realise every tower is necessarily an antinode, so could have just included those...)

+#### 9 - Disk Fragmenter

+Did part 1 well enough, although not cleanly - had to use a derement within a for loop as some kind of retry mechanism and if that doesn't smell, I don't know what does.

+Came back to part 2 on the 10th as I'd misread the procedure.
+Turned out keeping the data as maps by index was actually useful although it still takes a few seconds to run.